 The Impulse Wants Company

 (2013) 22 minutes.
-7 dances.
+7 dancers.
+Choreography by Troy Schumacher.
 Music by Ellis Ludwig-Leone.
 Inspired by a poem by Cynthia Zarin.

 “Addressing central questions about the genre of ballet — music, gender, body language, academic vocabulary — and without strain.
 His answers look both direct and unforced, experimental and refreshing.